janhavi297/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
 This is a mini C++ project of the game rock paper scissor.
-Rock Paper Scissor is a game that is played between two people.
+Rock paper scissor is a game that is played between two people.
 Each player in this game forms one of three shapes.
 The winner will be decided as per the given rules: